Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 Conversely, if you completely automate your analysis, but your data is only available to people in your lab, your work is reproducible but not open.
-Finally, if a software package is being maintained by a couple of post-docs who are being paid a fraction of what they could earn in industry and have no realistic hope of promotion because their field doesn't value tool building, then sooner or later it will become \gref{abandonware}{abandonware}, at which point openness and reproducibility become less relevant.
+Finally, if a software package is being maintained by a couple of post-docs who are being paid a fraction of what they could earn in industry and have no realistic hope of promotion because their field doesn't value tool building, then sooner or later it will become **abandonware**, at which point openness and reproducibility become less relevant.

 Nobody argues that research should be irreproducible or unsustainable,